ketil-malde/kmx/README.md

 To get the archetypical histogram from this, you can then:

     kmx hist index.31 -o index.hist

+Note that as of version 0.5, this will attempt to use an expectation-maximization algorithm to fit a set of Poisson distributions to the data, modelling the k-mer counts as a sum of errors, haploid, diploid, and repeat k-mer counts.
+The results are added as comments to the top of the histogram, and can also be calculated from the histogram file using `kmx stats`.

 Plotting is an optional extra, I tend to use Gnuplot, where you should be able to do something like: